backpackcloud/trugger/README.md

 > Isn't that the name of that special kick in Street Fighter?

 The special kick mentioned is the *Tatsumaki Senpuu Kyaku* and Ken says something like "atatec trugger" (at least in Portuguese) when he does the kick.
 So the name Trugger became my first choice when I start to write this framework.

 ## How To Use

 Just put the jar file on your **classpath** and you're done.
 No dependencies are required by Trugger at runtime.

 ## How To Build

 Just make sure you have [Gradle][].
-The markdown files are converted at build time using [pandoc][] so you should have it too.
+The markdown files are converted at build time using [pandoc][] so you should have it to build the distribution files.

 [gradle]: <http://gradle.org>
 [pandoc]: <http://johnmacfarlane.net/pandoc/README.html>

 ## How To Contribute

 Just fork the project, do some stuff and send me a pull request.
 You can also fire an issue or tell your friends to use Trugger.

 ## About Maven Repository

 Trugger currently is not in the Maven Central Repository, but a pom is generated and distributed in the download so you can import it on your local repository.

 # Reflection

 The Reflection module was the first one to show up in Trugger, it allows simple and much less verbose use of the Reflection API to reflect constructors, methods, fields and generic type declarations.

-The base class of this module is `org.atatec.trugger.reflection.Reflection` and you will find a nice fluent interface there with the methods `reflect`, `invoke` and `handle`.
+The base class of this module is `Reflection` and you will find a nice fluent interface there with the methods `reflect`, `invoke` and `handle`.

 ## Fields

 ### Single

 Reflecting a field is done with the code `reflect().field(field name)`.
 You can also apply a filter by using the method `filter` and the target class (or object) by using the method `in`.
 If you need a recursive search through the entire target class hierarchy, just use the method `deep`.

 Here is some examples (assuming a `static import`):